husarion/panther_ros/panther_manager/README.md

 This package contains:

-- `manager_bt.launch.py` - is responsible for activating whole robot system.
+- `manager_bt.launch.py` - is responsible for launching behavior trees responsible for safety and LED animations scheduling.

 ### Configuration Files